redhat-apac-stp/rosa-with-api-gateway-private-integration/README.md

 Install the Cert Manager Operator (v1.5.4) via the OperatorHub from the OpenShift web console.
 Do not change any of the defaults.
 For more details please consult the following link: https://cert-manager.io/docs/installation/operator-lifecycle-manager/

-These steps assume that a registered domain name which is under your control has been provisioned in a public hosted zone hosted by Route 53.
+These steps assume that a registered domain name which is under your control has been provisioned in a public hosted zone hosted on Route 53.
 An IAM user with the following set of permissions needs to be created that cert-manager will use for performing the DNS-01 challenge:

 	{
 	  "Version": "2012-10-17",